kaylamcarlson/The-Art-of-Software-Testing-Notes/README.md

 - 2 types of classes are valid and invalid.
 - Form of Black Box testing.
 - Make sure to test all areas of the program as if it fails at the first check, it is unlikely to check for other errors.
 E.G if 1==1 else 3==3.
-If 1 is not equal to 1 then it might throw and error and not check what 3 is equal to.
+If 1 is not equal to 1 then it might throw an error and not check what 3 is equal to.

 #### Boundary Value Analysis
 - Testing the outer bounds of a range